What is Bipolar Disorder?

-The current line of treatment usually is with the help of broadly two categories of Medication and depending on severity of symptoms these might need augmentation.
+The current line of treatment usually comprises a combination of Medication and Psychotherapy and depending on severity of symptoms, medication might need to be augmented or could be reduced.
 The medicines might be required to be taken lifelong.

 Mood-stabilisers, Anti-Depressants and or Anti-Psychotics as prescribed by a Psychiatrist

 Note: Although a lot of research is available about the specific Drugs available, this site refrains from mentioning any to prevent self-medication or misinterpretation.
 Only your Psychiatrist is qualified to prescribe/change your medication.